WSU-Society-of-Computer-Developers/workshops/rest_api_apr15/proj4/README.md

 ## Project 4 - Full-stack Messaging Project

-This project demonstrates how a REST API becomes intertwined with the frontend.
+This project demonstrates how a REST API (backend) works with the frontend.

 * Requirements
   1. nodejs